surifirstpin/biplus_documentation/docs/README.md

 ### Smarter and efficient visualization

-it delivers fine tuned and easy-to-read reports and publish them throughout the organisation to access them on web and mobile devices.
+It delivers fine tuned and easy-to-read reports and publish them throughout the organisation to access them on web and mobile devices.
 Visualization provides an intelligible pictorial representation of your data for better understanding and provides beautiful dashboard layouts to explore data more efficiently and share them to concerned team members.

 ### Easy access to data